 In addition to the buying guide, also consider these important toilet features

-- Toilet Bowl Height- Comfort toilets are considered as non-traditional toilets.
+- Toilet Bowl Height.
+Comfort toilets are considered non-traditional toilets.
 A standard bowl rim is located about 15 inches above the floor, but toilets bowls at 17 inches are considered the best ones.
-A 17 inch and even a 19-inch toilet bowl height will also be in compliance with the Americans with Disabilities Act.
+A 17-inch and even a 19-inch toilet bowl height will also be in compliance with the Americans with Disabilities Act.

-- Bowl shape- An elongated bowl, although occupies more space, provides more seating space and allows fewer odors to escape.
+- Bowl shape.
+An elongated bowl occupies more space, but provides more seating space and allows fewer odors to escape.
 Take this into consideration as an elongated bowl could be up to 6” longer than a standard bowl.

-- One Piece Toilet- Two piece toilets are cheaper than one piece’s but they tend accumulated dust in between the tank and the bowl.
+- One Piece Toilet.
+Two-piece toilets are cheaper than a one piece but they tend to accumulate dust in between the tank and the bowl.
 One-piece toilets are more expensive and can be harder to install than a two-piece toilet.
 As for performance they are almost the same.

-- Rough-in Dimensions- Distance from back wall to the water line entrance varies from model to model, so ask before you get your new toilet.
+- Rough-in Dimensions.
+Distance from the back wall to the water line entrance varies from model to model, so ask before you get your new toilet.

 These are the top toilet manufacturers that you can find in the U.S. It will all depend on previous factors and how much money the client is willing to pay.

-- Toto-Toto is one of the big 3 of toilet manufacturers
+- Toto is one of the big 3 of toilet manufacturers.

-- Kohler- Kohler offers very good products at reasonable prices.
+- Kohler offers very good products at reasonable prices.

-- American Standard-For pure price, the American Standard toilet is a worthy competitor.
+- For the price, the American Standard toilet is a worthy competitor.